If you’re looking to improve your local SEO, your Google Business Profile listing is a great place to start.

 Continue reading to learn how to create your own Google Business Profile account, verify your business and optimise its listing.

-Create A Google My Business Listing
+Create A Google Business Profile (formerly Google My Business) Listing

 Visit google.com/business and select Manage now in the top right-hand corner off the page and sign-in if asked.